Data Management Plan: download as pdf

 Congruence.
 The way we measure completeness of the metadata has matured over the last decade.
-Using the 2004 version of Best Practices, in termonology now deprecated, datasets were categorized from "Discovery" to "Integration."
+Using the old 2004 version of Best Practices, in terminology now deprecated, datasets were categorized from "Discovery" to "Integration."
 Those measures only pertained to the metadata, not the congruence of data with metadata.
 Since 2011 at MCR we required all datasets to pass a congruence test to ensure the metadata adequately describes the data prior to submission to the data catalog.
 The Quality Engine component of PASTA has made that process far more efficient, saving time over the older methods of congruence testing.
-Metadata for all packages is regularly maintained using Best Practices (v.2 August 2011) and has been in EML 2.1.0 since 2010.
+Metadata for all packages is regularly maintained using Best Practices (version 3, 2017) and has been in EML 2.1.0 since 2010, EML 2.1.1 since 2014.
 All data packages include methods or protocols (often with a downloadable document in addition to embedded text).

 File system.
 The MCR file system is co-managed by the Marine Science Institute (MSI), and two other research groups: the Santa Barbara Coastal LTER (SBC).
 MCR LTER data and document storage has three tiers of access: public access of data packages, internally shared pre-release or controlled-access data packages, and areas accessible only by the data owner.
 This enables us to secure new data against loss early in the process before it is ready for review and internal sharing.
 The file system is secured by a backup system of on-site daily incremental, less frequent full backups, and tape backups off-site.
 In January 2012 our shared storage capacity was doubled to 12 Terabytes.

 Web Site.
 Our web site is a hybrid of static informational pages and dynamic pages with content supplied by our relational database.
+In 2010 we migrated to an updated design, with separation of content and style and new templates implemented with W3C standards in valid XHTML and CSS.
+Time invested in the redesign of the website has been regained in ease of maintenance and extensibility.
 Web site components are stored in a version control system (Subversion, SVN).
 Our web site host is shared with partner projects at MSI.
 MCR uses the lternet.edu domain name maintained by the LTER network.